xdrew87/ip-recon/README.md

 ## 🚨 LEGAL DISCLAIMER

-**FOR AUTHORIZED USE ONLY**
+FOR AUTHORIZED USE ONLY

-This tool is intended exclusively for:
+This IP Recon tool is intended strictly for:

-- Testing your own infrastructure
+	•	Testing your own IPs or networks
-- Authorized penetration testing with written permission
+	•	Educational purposes, OSINT research, and learning cybersecurity
-- Educational and research purposes in controlled environments
+	•	Demonstrations in safe, public environments (e.g., public DNS like 8.8.8.8)

-Unauthorized use against systems you don't own is illegal and may result in criminal prosecution.
-The developers assume no responsibility for misuse of this software.
+Do not use this tool against systems you do not own or have explicit permission to test.
+Misuse may be illegal and could lead to criminal prosecution.
+The developers are not responsible for unauthorized use.
 ---

 ## ✨ Features